zakodium/adonis-mongodb/README.md

 This provider requires AdonisJS v5 and won't work with AdonisJS v4.

-We recommend using MongoDB >=4.4, because creation of collections and indexes in migrations will be transactional and will be properly rolled back in case of error.

-If you use a version < 4.4, you might run into issues with partially applied migrations.
+We recommend using MongoDB >=5.0.
+Earlier versions are not tested.

 ## Installation